Growth Vs. Fixed Mindset: Fostering Your Child's Growth Mindset

 Director talks cultural understanding and advice for Asian-American parents

 It is Asian American and Pacific Islander Heritage Month (APAHM)!
 As JEI Learning Center is all about diversity and inclusivity, we reached out to one of our Directors to learn more about all that she has done to bring greater awareness to the Asian-American experience.
-Director Jianping Schoolman has been an advocate for cultural awareness, particularly regarding Asian Americans, for most of her life.
-She earned herself a Master’s in Language Education and Cross-Cultural Communication at t

 Why I Hope Captain Marvel Leads More Than Women in Her Movie

 I am happy to announce something that likely everyone knows: Over the past few years, there has been a significant increase in female representation in superhero movies—in both Marvel and DC alike.
 This is something to celebrate.
 It’s no secret that female representation has been a problem.
 Like most professions (both fictional and real), the superhero genre has been deemed a men’s club, with male caped crusaders outnumbering females by a landslide.
-We demanded more female representation—and we

 How To Understand Introverts